patrickspencer/compass-webapp/README.md

 Compass
 =======

-Compass is a web frontend for online math homework.
+Compass webapp is an experimental web frontend for an online course management system.